rdzudzar/DistributionAnalyser/README.rst

 |Streamlit| |Release| |MIT licensed|

 Distribution Analyser is a Web App that allows you to interactively explore continuous distributions from SciPy and fit distribution(s) to your data.
+Open it in Streamlit and explore online, or clone repo and explore localy.

 How to use
 ----------